Credits required: 9

 The age group growing fastest in our society and in many other countries is the “very old,” people aged 85 and older.Association for Gerontology in Higher Education

-Earn your graduate certificate in gerontology
+Earn your graduate certificate in aging studies

 As Baby Boomers age, the number of older adults requiring special services is on the rise.
 Across the country, long-term care providers are experiencing a shortage of qualified and committed direct-care workers to address the needs of America's aging population.
 The Center for Gerontology at Western Michigan University was initiated to address that need.